 |I’ll admit it, I’m a complete and total java junkie.
 I love curling up with a good book and a cup of coffee.
-Around here every time Coffee Butter has to be packed, there is a small race in the warehouse as soon as people realize that the Coffee Butter is up again.
+Around here, every time Coffee Butter has to be packed, there is a small race in the warehouse as soon as people realize that the Coffee Butter is up again.
 I don’t blame them.
 I love packing it myself just for the amazing scent.

 Since I’m such a junkie, I thought I might as well share my addiction in a cream so yummy that I think it has been hanging out at the local coffee shop!

 Place the beaker on the scale and then tare the scale.
 Measure all ingredients into the beaker except the Vitamin E Natural, Optiphen, and Chocolate Mousse Fragrance Oil.
 We will add these ingredients when the mixture has cooled.
-Microwave to heat the primary ingredients in our beaker.
+Microwave to heat the primary ingredients in the beaker.
 Using the immersion blender, pulse until mixture is emulsified.
 Once blended, let the mixture cool until it starts to thicken.
 Now we can add the Vitamin E Natural, Optiphen and Chocolate Mousse Fragrance Oil.
 After all ingredients are mixed, we can pour into the containers of our choice.

 If you receive samples from this post, you will receive one sample of the regular batch and one sample of the light batch.
 Test to see which one you prefer, then send in your comments.